jpeddicord/askalono/README.md

 ### Additional pre-release warning

 This software is in the early stages of its lifecycle.
-While it's goals are to be as accurate as it can be, there may be more bugs than expected of a production product.
+While its goals are to be as accurate as it can be, there may be more bugs than expected of a production product.
 Please use caution when using or deploying this tool.

 ## Usage